-- Maximize the safety and functionality of parking areas. - Minimize conflicts between pedestrians and vehicles within parking lots and surrounding land uses. - Provide parking and loading facilities in a reasonable proportion to one or more use's needs. - Reduce minimum parking requirements to coincide with common usage rather than peak demand and establishes maximum parking requirements where appropriate. - Provide tailored parking rates responsive to different development contexts. - Minimize the negative environmental and urban design impacts that can result from excessive parking, driveways, and drive aisles within parking areas. - Support mass transit and alternative modes of transportation. - Provide transportation demand management (TDM) strategies to reduce traffic congestion. - C.A.
-Applicability.
-Any new building, structure, use, redeveloped site, or enlarged or expanded existing building must meet this Section's parking is subject to the requirements of Section 7.06 and require permanent parking and off-street loading unless specified in this Section.
-This Section's regulations do not apply to parking, stacking, or loading spaces for uses or structures approved by the County in a valid preliminary or final site plan or a valid preliminary or final subdivision plat prior to the date of adoption of this Section, regardless of whether those spaces have been constructed or otherwise established. - D.B.
-Parking Multiple Principal Uses.
+- Maximize the safety and functionality of parking areas. - Minimize conflicts between pedestrians and vehicles within parking lots and surrounding land uses. - Provide parking and loading facilities in a reasonable proportion to one or more use's needs. - Reduce minimum parking requirements to coincide with common usage rather than peak demand and establishes maximum parking requirements where appropriate. - Provide tailored parking rates responsive to different development contexts. - Minimize the negative environmental and urban design impacts that can result from excessive parking, driveways, and drive aisles within parking areas. - Support mass transit and alternative modes of transportation. - Provide transportation demand management (TDM) strategies to reduce traffic congestion. - A. Applicability.
+Any new building, structure, use, redeveloped site, or enlarged or expanded existing building is subject to the requirements of Section 7.06 and requires permanent parking and off-street loading unless specified in this Section. - B. Parking Multiple Principal Uses.
 Where multiple principal uses are permitted to be located on a property, the minimum required parking spaces for such uses is calculated cumulatively for each principal use.
 Parking spaces may be provided in a garage or properly surfaced parking area.
-In residential zoning districts, County and VDOT approved streets and travelways designed to accommodate on-street parking may satisfy the one parking space per dwelling requirement unless for residential uses in Villages which follow the regulations prescribed in Section 5.057.06.13. - E.C.
-Application to Add or Change Use.
-When a change in intensity of use of any building or structure would increase the required parking by 10 or more spaces or 10%, whichever is greater, cumulatively from the effective date of this Zoning Ordinance, through an addition or change in the number of dwelling units, gross floor area, or other specified units of measurements, the increment of additional required parking must comply with this Section 7.06 unless an adjustment is permitted per Subsection 5.05.09 Section 7.06.08.
-If fewer than ten 10 spaces or 10%, whichever is greater, are required by a change or series of changes in use, the Zoning Administrator may waive up to the incremental required number of parking spaces, after determining that the waiver is not detrimental to the public welfare.

-- F.D.
-Review of Parking and Loading Facilities Plan.
-Each application for-a subdivision, Site Plan, Zoning Permit, or certificate of occupancy must include information as to the location and dimensions of parking and loading spaces and the means of ingress and egress to those spaces.
-This information must be in sufficient detail to determine if the requirements of this Zoning Ordinance are met and must contain the information as is required by applicable provisions of the Land Subdivision and Development Ordinance (LSDO) and the Facilities Standards Manual (FSM). - G.E.
-Procedures for Reduction of Parking.
+In residential zoning districts, County and VDOT approved streets and travelways designed to accommodate on-street parking may satisfy the one parking space per dwelling requirement unless for residential uses in Villages which follow the regulations prescribed in Section 7.06.13. - C. Application to Add or Change Use.
+When a change in intensity of use of any building or structure would increase the required parking by 10 or more spaces or 10%, whichever is greater, cumulatively from the effective date of this Zoning Ordinance, through an addition or change in the number of dwelling units, gross floor area, or other specified units of measurements, the increment of additional required parking must comply with Section 7.06 unless an adjustment is permitted per Section 7.06.08.
+If fewer than ten 10 spaces or 10%, whichever is greater, are required by a change or series of changes in use, the Zoning Administrator may waive up to the incremental required number of parking spaces, after determining that the waiver is not detrimental to the public welfare. - D. Review of Parking and Loading Facilities Plan.
+Each application for subdivision, Site Plan, Zoning Permit, or certificate of occupancy must include information as to the location and dimensions of parking and loading spaces and the means of ingress and egress to those spaces.
+This information must be in sufficient detail to determine if the requirements of this Zoning Ordinance are met and must contain the information as is required by applicable provisions of the Land Subdivision and Development Ordinance (LSDO)and the Facilities Standards Manual (FSM). - E. Procedures for Reduction of Parking.
 Reductions in parking and loading spaces may be permitted where spaces are no longer required by these regulations or alternative spaces meeting the requirements of these regulations are provided.
-Parking reductions may be applied by following the requirements, standards, and procedures in Section 5.05.097.06.08.
+Parking reductions may be applied by following the requirements, standards, and procedures in Section 7.06.08. - F. Inoperable Vehicles.